 STORE EVENTS (local stores from 3 pm to 6 pm)

-In celebration of the 50th anniversary of the release of The Beatles iconic LP Abbey Road, 40 North America’s high-end audio stores will welcome music lovers to a special event honoring the Fab Four’s top-selling album.
+Beatles fans had a rare opportunity to hear all 17 tracks in remixed and re-released format delivered on premium sound systems across North America the Saturday of the release of the 50th anniversary box set of The Beatles iconic LP Abbey Road.
+40 North America’s high-end audio stores welcomed music lovers to a special event honoring the Fab Four’s top-selling album.

 Abbey Road was originally recorded in 1969 and released on September 26, 1969.
 As the final album recorded by The Beatles, it is not only the group’s swan song, but is a musical masterpiece considered by many to be among the greatest artistic achievements of the 20th Century.